Learn more about our department and its history at the Academy.

 The Department of Anthropology is in full compliance with the Native American Graves Protection and Repatriation Act of 1990 (NAGPRA, 25 U.S.C. §§ 3001 et seq.).
 We welcome additional inquiries and communication regarding repatriation from all peoples around the world, whether or not such claims would fall under NAGPRA.
 Please feel free to peruse our collection database for objects from your cultural group and/or geographic region.
 For inquiries, assistance and additional information, please contact the Anthropology Collection Manager.

 The Department usually accepts interns three times a year, for fall, spring and summer terms.
-Due to a variety of factors, the Department regrets that it is unable to accept intern applications for the Spring 2022 semester.
-Please check back in March to see whether we will be accepting applications for Summer 2022.
+Due to a variety of factors, the Department regrets that it is unable to accept intern applications for the Summer 2022 semester.
+Please check back in June to see whether we will be accepting applications for Fall 2022.

 Anthropology internships are in collections management, assisting with our ethnographic collection digitization project.
 Internships are unpaid and usually count towards course credit.
 For a full description of the position, click here.
 For more information, contact the Anthropology Collection Manager.